woman talking to a doctor

 • whose brain has not formed properly (brain malformation)

 It is identified by brief spasms or jerks which happen in ‘clusters’.
 Spasms can affect the whole body or just the arms and legs.
 Each cluster can include between 10 – 100 individual spasms, which often happen when the child is waking up.
-ASMs and corticosteroids (medicines to reduce inflammation) are used to treat this syndrome, although around 25% of children have spasms that do not respond well to medication.
+ASMs and corticosteroids (medicines to reduce inflammation) are used to treat this syndrome, and medicines help to control spasms in about 7 out of 10 children.
 Many children develop problems with learning or behaviour.
 Some may go on to develop Lennox-Gastaut syndrome.

 Lennox-Gastaut syndrome (LGS)

 This syndrome usually begins between the ages of 3 and 5, but can start as late as adolescence.
 Children may have different types of seizure, most commonly tonic (where the muscles suddenly become stiff), atonic (where muscles relax), and atypical absences.
-Atypical absences are different from typical absences as they often last longer, and the pattern on an EEG is more irregular.
+Atypical absences are different from typical absences as they often last longer, and a child may be responsive and aware of their surroundings.

 Who can I talk to?